-Noise Levels (Ldn) Land Use Type 0-55 56-60 61-65 66-70 71-75 75-80 >81 Residential in a part of their . ' Urban Residential Infill Hotels, Motels Schools, Libraries, Churches, Hospitals, Extended Care Facilities Auditoriums, Concert Halls, Amphitheaters e de Sports Arenas, Outdoor Spectator Sports Top and de George Sta e de la compansión de l Playgrounds, Neighborhood Parks Golf Courses, Riding Stables, Water Recreation, Cemeteries Office Buildings, Business Commercial and Professional Mining, Industrial, Manufacturing, Utilities, Agriculture involved are of not Conditionally Accanalysis of the not design. sally Acceptable.
-Specified land use is satisfactory, based on the assumption that any buildings red are of normal, conventional construction, without any special noise insulation requirements.
-Itionally Acceptable.
-New construction or development should be undertaken only after a detail sis of the noise reduction requirements is made and needed insulation features have been included in the construction or development should not be undertaken. s. tailed
+Noise Levels (Ldn) Land Use Type 0-55 56-60 61-65 66-70 71-75 75-80 >81 Residential in the state of th Urban Residential Infill Hotels, Motels Schools, Libraries, Churches, Hospitals, Extended Care Facilities Auditoriums, Concert Halls, Amphitheaters e de Sports Arenas, Outdoor Spectator Sports Top and de George Sta e de la compansión de l Playgrounds, Neighborhood Parks Golf Courses, Riding Stables, Water Recreation, Cemeteries Office Buildings, Business Commercial and Professional Mining, Industrial, Manufacturing, Utilities, Agriculture involved are of not Conditionally Accanalysis of the not design.
+Normally Acceptable.
+Specified land use is satisfactory, based on the assumption that any buildings involved are of normal, conventional construction, without any special noise insulation requirements.
+Conditionally Acceptable.
+New construction or development should be undertaken only after a detailed analysis of the noise reduction requirements is made and needed insulation features have been included in the design.
+Unacceptable.
+New construction or development should not be undertaken.